-The University's processes for programme approval, monitoring and review are described in UPR AS17 Academic Quality.
+The University's processes for programme approval, monitoring and review are described in the University Policies and Regulations (UPRs): UPR AS17 Academic Quality.

-Approval and Periodic Review of Programmes (NOTE: THIS IS CURRETNLY UNDER REVIEW)
+Approval and Review of Programmes

-The programme development process is initiated with a proposal to ADC, which looks at new proposals in the context of the University's Strategic Plan, the market, resource implications and the impact on other programmes.
+The programme development process is initiated with a proposal to the University's Academic Development Committee (ADC), which looks at new proposals in the context of the University's Strategic Plan, the market, resource implications and the impact on other programmes.
 Following ADC initial approval, a Planning Meeting is convened to agree the development and validation process.
 A Programme Development Committee is then established.

-Validation events are chaired by a senior academic from a School not associated with the programme, and panel membership includes a member of CAQA and one or more independent external members with appropriate subject expertise.
+Validation events are chaired by a senior academic from a School not associated with the programme, and panel membership includes a member of the CEdSS(AQ) team and one or more independent external members with appropriate subject expertise.
 Both home-based and collaborative provision validation events are administered by the Academic Services unit.
 The validation panel makes a recommendation to Academic Board concerning programme approval, which is subject to standard requirements and sometimes additional conditions which must be met within a specified timeframe.
-If conditions are satisfied, recommendations on programme approval are then signed-off by the DAQA (on behalf of the Academic Board).
+If conditions are satisfied, recommendations on programme approval are then signed-off by the DAQ (on behalf of the Academic Standards and Audit Committee (ASAC)).